 Common Mistakes made in VMI

-– Not informing other customers when there is a high product demand from one customer’s end.
+– When the supplier does not inform all the customers (retailers) when there is a high product demand from one customer’s end.
 Here, the suppliers need to maintain flexibility between their customers in order to adjust demands in a more flexible way.

-In the below diagram, you will see, the vendor produces the products and distributes among the retailers equally.
+In the below diagram, you will see, the vendor produces the products and distributes them among the retailers equally.
 Once the sale is made, he compares the demand for products in each retail store.
-He notices the Product A and B made a better sale as compared to C. Vendor then does the Inventory Forecast and gets the count for the next production and distribution among the retailers.
+The vendor notices that Product A and B made a better sale as compared to C. Based on this, the vendor forecasts inventory and gets the count for the next production and distribution among the retailers.

-One such company is EasyEcom which provides an omnichannel workflow experience for brands involved in manufacturing / retailing / eCommerce business across the globe.
-Few of its key features involve,
+EasyEcom provides an omnichannel workflow experience for brands involved in manufacturing / retailing / eCommerce business across the globe.

 - Inventory Management for major marketplaces (Amazon/eBay/Etsy/Walmart)

 - Retail POS

 Let’s take a look at the features that the EasyEcom system has for you to implement the VMI model successfully.